 Paterson won both national and international awards and diplomas for his work and gave many exhibitions both at home and abroad.
 The Daily Record noted that “his portraits have been regarded as setting new standards of excellence in the expression of character.”

 Visit the Paterson Collection Facebook page

 Lost Inverness — as it used to be.
 Presenting the precision line-work streetscape drawings of Gordon Lynn and the early 20th century watercolours of Pierre Delavault, with features on vintage images of Inverness through the ages and a pictorial essay on a selection of buildings and things that have disappeared from Inverness over the years, with one or two items that have been relocated or since re-discovered.

 Visit the Lost Inverness Facebook page

 Joseph Gray — artist of distinction.
-Joseph Gray was a painter and etcher of landscapes, architectural subjects and battlefield scenes, of which some of his most evocative work hangs in the Imperial War Museum and Regimental Museums throughout Britain.
-He was born at South Shields, Tyne and Wear, Durham on 6th June 1890.
+Joseph Gray was born at South Shields, Durham in 1890.
+He was a painter and etcher of landscapes, architectural subjects and battlefield scenes, of which some of his most evocative work hangs in the Imperial War Museum in London and Regimental Museums throughout Britain, including The Highlanders’ Museum at Fort George.

 As a ‘Fighter-Writer’ he served with the Black Watch during the First World War, and became a leading camofleur exponent, creating large-scale static camouflage operations to conceal military bases and factories from air attack in the Second World War.